 When those who share the art of the moment are not at the same place.

-An old truth has always been suited to bridge the otherwise stubborn internal fronts of theater: A theater performance is always unique.
-Actually, it only happens once for those who are present in the same room, at the same time.
-Like this theater is above all the art of the moment.
-And like this theater is also the art form of the social room.
-This also applies to the premiere of Transiteatret-Bergen’s new performance “03:08.38 States of Emergency” that now, after a series of etudes in Frankfurt, Fjaler, Bergen and Trondheim, has reached its first full- scale version at the Arctic Arts Festival in Harstad on June 22.
-When this performance after all is different from theater’s “normal state”, it is not because it lays these qualities aside, but it rather tries to strain and stretch in the established concepts of theater such as “being present” and “in the same room”.
+An old truth has always been suited to bridge the otherwise stubborn internal fronts of theatre: A performance is always unique.
+It can only happen once - for those who are present, in the same room, at the same time.
+Likewise - theatre is above all the art of the moment.
+Furthermore, the theatre is also the art of the social space.
+This also in every sense applies to the premiere of the performance “03:08.38 States of Emergency” that, after a series of etudes in Frankfurt, Fjaler, Bergen, Oslo, and Trondheim, has reached its first full- scale version at the Arctic Arts Festival in Harstad.
+However, when this work - after all - differs from the “normal state” of theatre, it is not because we set these qualities aside, but rather seek to challenge and stretch our established concepts/truths of the theatre – such as “us, being present” and “being in the same space”.